FuelLabs/fuel-indexer/docs/CONTRIBUTING.md

     We may discuss the problem and solution in the issue.
   ⚠️ **DO NOT submit PRs that do not have an associated issue** ⚠️
 - Create a Git branch from where you want to base your work.
-  - Most work is usually branched off of `master`
+  - Most work is usually branched off of `develop`
   - Give your branch a name related to the work you're doing
+    - The convention for branch naming is usually `1234/short-description`, where `1234` is the number of the associated issue.
 - Write code, add test cases, and commit your work.
 - Run tests and make sure all tests pass.
 - Your commit message should be formatted as `[commit type]: [short commit blurb]`
   - Examples:
     - If you fixed a bug, your message is `fix: database locking issue`
-    - If you added new functionality, your message would be `enhancement: i add something super cool`
+    - If you added new functionality, your message would be `enhancement: i added something super cool`
     - If you just did a chore your message is: `chore: i did somthing not fun`
   - Keeping commit messages short and consistent helps users parse release notes
 - Push up your branch to Github then (on the right hand side of the Github UI):
   - Assign yourself as the owner of the PR
   - Add any and all necessary labels to your PR